bickkysahani/nova_ai/README.md

      ```
    - Move the downloaded `.ppn` file to the `assets` directory and rename it to `hey-nova.ppn`

-To get your Picovoice Access Key:
+To get your API keys:

+1. **Picovoice Access Key**:
-1. Sign up for a free account at [Picovoice Console](https://console.picovoice.ai/)
+   - Sign up for a free account at [Picovoice Console](https://console.picovoice.ai/)
-2. Navigate to the Access Keys section
+   - Navigate to the Access Keys section
-3. Create a new access key
+   - Create a new access key
+   - Copy the key and paste it in your `.env` file

+2. **ElevenLabs API Key**:
+   - Sign up for a free account at [ElevenLabs](https://elevenlabs.io/)
+   - Navigate to your profile settings
+   - Find your API key
-4. Copy the key and paste it in your `.env` file
+   - Copy the key and paste it in your `.env` file

-Note: The free tier of Picovoice includes:
+Note: The free tiers include:

-- 100 wake word activations per month
+- Picovoice: 100 wake word activations per month
-- Support for custom wake words
-- Real-time wake word detection
+- ElevenLabs: Limited speech-to-text usage per month

 ## Project Structure